Bagshot children in the 1950's

 A larger version of this picture is available with a key to names.

-Teresa Scales (nee Kenna) remembers walking up the hill to the church on
+Teresa Scales (nee Kenna) remembers walking up the hill to

 Please see here for a 1958 photo of members of the boxing club.